• Home

 Postdoctoral Fellows:

-Dr. Arlo Hinckley Boned
+Dr. Arlo Hinckley Boned |

-am a Margarita Salas postdoctoral fellow that joined the Hawkins lab in 2022.
+I am a National Science Foundation postdoctoral fellow that joined the Hawkins lab in 2022.
 My main interest lies in the study of the evolutionary origin, maintenance and distribution of biodiversity, particularly of tropical small mammals, with the aim to generate knowledge that promotes their conservation.
 My postdoctoral research at the Smithsonian focuses on the systematics of the pale giant squirrel (Ratufa affinis), a strictly arboreal species widespread throughout Sundaland, making the study of its evolutionary history key to understand this region’s paleo-forest distribution and connectivity dynamics.
 Unfortunately, the challenges associated with live trapping these high canopy species and obtaining fresh tissue samples has prevented the study of their evolutionary history.
 Fortunately, historical specimens and the advent of Next Generation Museomics have now enabled the possibility to study their evolutionary history.
 In order to achieve such goal we plan to use genomic data from museum specimens of all recognised subspecies of R. affinis from Sundaland to construct a well-resolved, dated phylogeny in this region.
 In addition, morphological data based on pelage coloration, traditional skull morphometrics and bacula μCT scanning will be integrated in order to re-evaluate taxonomic diversity in this group.
 In my thesis, which I defended at the University of Seville and conducted at the Estación Biológica de Doñana-CSIC, I combined genomic (mitochondrial genomes and nuclear loci from High Throughput Sequencing) and morphometric data collected during expeditions to Bornean mountains and from museum specimens in order to evaluate the role of geological and environmental changes in the diversification of small mammals in Tropical East Asia.
 In my free time I enjoy outdoor activities (kayaking, hiking, and snorkelling) and playing badminton.

 Former Students: